Evolutionary Retrofitting: Offline Mode Experiments

 \Cref{figcodegen} compares the solutions obtained using AfterLearnER (with different black-box optimizers $o$) to the baseline solution using a feedback limited to $b$ ground truth scalar numbers ($b$ on the $x$-axis). $O$ is restricted to a singleton $\{o\}$ (see $o$ in the legend) and a single run ($k=1$).

-The results obtained with AfterLearER improve over the baseline whatever the optimizer used, though some optimizer perform better than others.
+The results obtained with AfterLearER improve over the baseline, whatever the optimizer used, though some optimizers perform better than others.
 Empirically, {\em DiagonalCMA} is often the best choice in this context.